aws/aws-cdk/packages/@aws-cdk/aws-cloudfront-origins/README.md

 new deployments.

 You can enable OAC by setting the `originAccessControl` property to `true`, or by explicitly supplying an `OriginAccessControl` resource.
-If you leave OAC disabled, the legacy OAI method will be used by default for backwards-compatibility reasons.
+If you do not specify anything, the legacy OAI method will be used by default for backwards-compatibility reasons.

 ```ts
 // Creates a distribution from a private S3 bucket using Origin Access Control